1app.energy BlogBy 1app.energy Team5 min read

 • The account number from Step 1 (A-XXXXXXXX)

-We immediately call the Octopus API to read your tariff.
-Within a few seconds your current tariff name, unit rates, and (for Agile/Tracker) day-ahead pricing will appear on your dashboard.
+After you save the details, 1app.energy checks the Octopus API and reads the tariff data available for your account.
+When the connection verifies, your current tariff name, unit rates, and (for Agile/Tracker) day-ahead pricing will appear on your dashboard.

 You can read more on why this matters here: Why Octopus drains your home battery.